Posted on Monday, April 5th, 2021

-“We've been in business for over 42 years,” says Larry, “and I cannot count the times a customer's first question was ‘How much does a sign cost?’
-Over the years I've come up with several quick comments, some facetious and some sincere.
-I guess my best response to this question is that a sign does not cost, it pays.
+“We’ve been in business for over 50 years,” says Larry, “and I cannot count the times a customer’s first question was ‘How much does a sign cost?’
+Over the years I’ve come up with several quick comments, some facetious and some sincere.
+My best response is simple: A sign doesn’t cost—it pays.